compomics/pladipus/README.md

 ## Summary

-Proteomics bioinformatics contributes to the ever improved characterization of proteomes, but this novel and detailed knowledge comes at the cost of increased computational complexity.<br>
+Proteomics bioinformatics contributes to the ever improved characterization of proteomes, but this novel and detailed knowledge comes at the cost of increased computational complexity.
 Data intensive problems can be solved by parallelization across machines, a strategy termed distributed computing.
-However, setting up and maintaining a distributed computing infrastructure requires resources not necessarily available to all research groups.<br><br>
+However, setting up and maintaining a distributed computing infrastructure requires resources not necessarily available to all research groups.

-Here, we propose a free framework named <b>Pladipus</b> facilitating the establishment of such a distributed computing network for proteomics bioinformatics tools. <br>
+Here, we propose a free framework named **Pladipus** facilitating the establishment of such a distributed computing network for proteomics bioinformatics tools.
-Pladipus can straightforwardly be installed and operated thanks to its user friendly graphical interface, allowing complex bioinformatics tasks to be easily run on a network instead of a single computer.<br>
+Pladipus can straightforwardly be installed and operated thanks to its user friendly graphical interface, allowing complex bioinformatics tasks to be easily run on a network instead of a single computer.
-As a result, any scientist can benefit from the increased computational efficiency provided by distributed computing, hence empowering them to tackle more complex bioinformatics challenges.<br>
+As a result, any scientist can benefit from the increased computational efficiency provided by distributed computing, hence empowering them to tackle more complex bioinformatics challenges.
 Notably, it enables the large scale reprocessing of publicly available data, supporting the scientific community in mining these for novel discoveries.

 [Go to top of page](#pladipus)